-Treatment for self-injury
+Treatment for Self-Injury

 There are many types of treatments available including psychotherapy and social support.
 Psychotherapy approaches include cognitive behavioral therapy (CBT) specifically dialectical behavior therapy (DBT) to focus on controlling thoughts and impulses and to understand how individuals interact in their environments and relationships.
-Social support is extremely important in self-harm as it is necessary for individuals to receive comfort and love from friends and family.
-There is no specific medication used to treat self-harm however medications may be prescribed to treat the underlying psychological disorder such as depression or anxiety.
+Social support is extremely important in self-harm, as these individuals need comfort from friends and family to help with the distress they are in.
+There is no specific medication used to treat self-harm, however, medications may be prescribed to treat the underlying psychological disorder such as depression or anxiety.